QuinntyneBrown/AksWorkshop/README.md

 # Introduction
 AKS workshop demo files.
 Master branch has final code.
-Go to specific TAG to find "starting points"
+Go to specific TAG to find "starting points for the lab"

-## Tag 00-Start
+## Tag 00-Start (From docker to k8s)

 Contains startup code: apis + web + compose.